-Which insurance covers engine damage?
+Does insurance cover engine damage?

 Many people choose to purchase an auto insurance policy that consists only of the minimum requirements in their state.
 Often, the minimum coverage requirement consists only of liability insurance.
 This standard car insurance policy is not going to help you with repair costs if you have problems with your engine.
+While there is no specific engine insurance, there are policies that can help in the event of any sort of engine damage after an accident.

 Basic liability insurance only covers damage to another driver’s vehicle after an accident you cause.
 Liability is made up of bodily injury and property damage coverage.
 The former pays for medical bills resulting from injuries the other driver or their passengers might sustain, the latter covers the cost to repair their vehicle.